pagkly/Zed/Investopedia3/Price to Free Cash Flow Definition.md

 Price to Free Cash Flow Definition
 ## What is Price to Free Cash Flow?

-Price to free cash flow is an equity [valuation](https://www.investopedia.com/terms/v/valuation.asp) metric used to compare a company's per-share [market price](https://www.investopedia.com/terms/m/market-price.asp) to its per-share amount of [free cash flow (FCF).](https://www.investopedia.com/terms/f/freecashflow.asp) This metric is very similar to the valuation metric of price to cash flow but is considered a more exact measure, owing to the fact that it uses free cash flow, which subtracts capital expenditures (CAPEX) from a company's total [operating cash flow](https://www.investopedia.com/terms/o/operatingcashflow.asp), thereby reflecting the actual cash flow available to fund non-asset-related growth.
-Companies use this metric when they need to expand their [asset bases](https://www.investopedia.com/terms/a/asset-base.asp) either in order to grow their businesses or simply to maintain acceptable levels of free cash flow.
+Price to free cash flow is an equity [[valuation]](https://www.investopedia.com/terms/v/valuation.asp) metric used to compare a company's per-share [[market price]](https://www.investopedia.com/terms/m/market-price.asp) to its per-share amount of [[free cash flow (FCF).]](https://www.investopedia.com/terms/f/freecashflow.asp) This metric is very similar to the valuation metric of price to cash flow but is considered a more exact measure, owing to the fact that it uses free cash flow, which subtracts capital expenditures (CAPEX) from a company's total [[operating cash flow]](https://www.investopedia.com/terms/o/operatingcashflow.asp), thereby reflecting the actual cash flow available to fund non-asset-related growth.
+Companies use this metric when they need to expand their [[asset bases]](https://www.investopedia.com/terms/a/asset-base.asp) either in order to grow their businesses or simply to maintain acceptable levels of free cash flow.

 Price to FCF\=Market CapitalizationFree Cash Flow\\begin{aligned} &\\text{Price to FCF} = \\frac { \\text{Market Capitalization} }{ \\text{Free Cash Flow} } \\\\ \\end{aligned}